droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 While the players are away—and preferably during the players’ dinner with Lady Fiona Wachter in [[Arc F - Lady Wachter's Wish]]—Izek visits the Blue Water Inn and demands to know of Ireena’s location, describing her by appearance.
 Urwin and Danika deny knowledge of her current location and insist that she is not a current guest.
 Izek demands entry into each room of the inn to search for her, which Urwin and Danika reluctantly allow.

 If Ireena is currently staying at the inn, Urwin quietly directs Brom and Bray to retrieve and conceal her in <span class="citation">N2i.
 Secret Stairs and Hall (p.
 101)</span> while he and Danika keep Izek distracted in <span class="citation">N2f.
 Stable (p.
 101)</span>.
 To keep Izek busy, Danika allows him to search <span class="citation">N2h.
 Ravens' Loft (p.
 101)</span>, allowing him to find the locked chest buried in the hay.
-Urwin reluctantly complies with Izek's demands to open the chest, and Izek confiscates the 140 ep and 70 pp as "unpaid taxes."
+Urwin reluctantly complies with Izek's demands to open the chest, and Izek confiscates the 840 gp as "unpaid taxes."

 After rummaging through each room of the inn—including Rictavio’s suite—Izek breaks a table, two chairs, and a window in a fit of rage and storms out of the inn.
 ## G1b.
 The Players Return